bitcirno/visual-data-as-art/README.md

 ```sh
 python main.py
 ```
-_Now you may wait for the visualization window to launch.
-It may take a few seconds to request data online._
+_Now you may wait for the visualization window to launch which may take a few seconds to request data online._

-If everything goes well, you should see the output in the terminal:
+If everything goes well, you will see the output in terminal as shown below:
 ```
 [App]    Launched with resolution: (960, 540), FPS: 60
 [Data]   Fetching data from HKO...